-After the Investigator has submitted the Final Investigation Report, the Title IX Coordinator shall send the Final Investigation Report and all evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint (i.e., all evidence that was provided to the Parties during the review period provided for on page 119) to the Hearing Coordinator.
-The Hearing Coordinator may be a representative from Diversity, Ethics, and
+After the Investigator has submitted the Final Investigation Report, the Title IX Coordinator shall send the Final Investigation Report and all evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint (i.e., all evidence that was provided to the Parties during the review period) to the Hearing Coordinator.
+The Hearing Coordinator may be a representative from Diversity, Ethics, and Inclusion, the Office of Student

-Inclusion, the Office of Student Conduct (in student matters), or the Office of Human Resources and Payroll (in employee matters).
+Conduct (in student matters), or the Office of Human Resources and Payroll (in employee matters).